 Only created in the late 1970s with petrodollars and under the auspices of three watchful American company planners, Abuja was constructed as the answer to the sprawling slums, unsightly infrastructural tragedies and uncontainable overpopulation of the commercial centre of Lagos.

-It was meant to delve out a comfortable space for civil servants to complete their duties, and was intended to act as a neutral, strategically-placed (it’s in the dead centre of Nigeria) force to unify an impressively diverse nation.
+It was meant to delve out a comfortable space for civil servants to complete their duties, and was intended to act as a neutral, strategically placed (it’s in the dead centre of Nigeria) force to unify an impressively diverse nation.

-As a result, it’s not strange to find western-seeming, sweeping boulevards, clover-style interchanges and modern, skyward-climbing buildings, but be forewarned; the wealth disparity that permeates much of the nation is far from absent here.
+As a result, it’s not strange to find Western-seeming, sweeping boulevards, clover-style interchanges and modern, skyward-climbing buildings, but be forewarned; the wealth disparity that permeates much of the nation is far from absent here.

-Furthermore, many of the same crippling problems that plague Lagos are found in Abuja: the electricity supply is inconsistent and unreliable, the roads can be chaotic and congested for those unaccustomed to such madness, and healthcare, even in the private hospitals, is well-below western standards.
+Furthermore, many of the same crippling problems that plague Lagos are found in Abuja: the electricity supply is inconsistent and unreliable, the roads can be chaotic and congested for those unaccustomed to such madness, and healthcare, even in the private hospitals, is well-below international standards.

 The good news is that the abominable crime rate that’s come to characterise Lagos isn’t a statistic shared by the capital.
 Expats living in Abuja will be happy to find themselves in a relatively safe city, and as long as one acts sensibly, there shouldn’t be too much to worry about in the way of safety.

-That said, most expats moving to Abuja do so within the graces of a lucrative employment package, and in most cases, the sponsoring company foots the bill for housing, health insurance, transport needs and even flights home.
+That said, most expats moving to Abuja do so within the graces of a lucrative employment package and, in most cases, the sponsoring company foots the bill for housing, health insurance, transport needs and even flights home.

-Outside of the rainy season skies are blue and clear, and temperatures are hot, soaring up to 105°F (40°C) on some days.
+Outside of the rainy season, skies are blue and clear, and temperatures are hot, soaring up to 105°F (40°C) on some days.
 So, the weather is good, and many expats report that the people are equally warm and friendly.